 The success of our company is based on the hard work, quality focus and generous spirit of both our employees and clients.
 Our highly skilled and dedicated employees have helped us become a leading mechanical contractor in the Pacific Northwest.

-If you are interested in working for UMC, you will need to be driven, enthusiastic about doing great work, and willing to be a part of a highly collaborative team.
+If you are interested in working for UMC, you will need to be driven, enthusiastic about doing great work, and willing to be a part of an extremely collaborative team.
 We build value for our company and our clients by finding, developing, and keeping the best people for our firm.

 We value spirit, safety, pride, diversity, and respect.
 We recognize the value our employees provide by offering them continued professional growth opportunities.